jarpit743/Customer-Churn-Prediction/README.md

 Customer churn refers to when customers stop using a product or service.
 This project aims to predict which customers are likely to churn using historical data and machine learning techniques.
 The process involves three main stages:
 1. **Exploratory Data Analysis (EDA):** Understanding and visualizing the data.
 2. **Model Building:** Training machine learning models to make predictions.
-3. **API Development:** Creating a Flask API for serving churn predictions.
+3. **Deployment:** Creating a Flask API for serving churn predictions.

 The project will help businesses take proactive actions to retain customers and minimize churn rates.